The Different Types of Biodiversity (+ Examples)

 Definition

-Genetic biodiversity refers to the variety of genes in a population or species, encompassing ranges of gene combinations, alleles, and sequences of DNA.
+Genetic diversity is the variety of genes within a population or species, including the range of alleles and DNA sequences its members carry.

 Importance